kosik/dogej/README.md

 ## Configurations

 To use DOGE-J lib you need a configured node server.
 To save your time, here are instructions how do this fast with Dogecoin:
 1. Download binary distribution [here](https://github.com/dogecoin/dogecoin/releases/).
-Note, it supports other PoW blockchains as well, Bitcoin and Litecoin for sure.
+Note, the lib supports other PoW blockchains as well, Bitcoin and Litecoin for sure.
 2. Set an environment variable to the distro.
 ```
 export DOGE_HOME=/var/opt/dogecoin-1.14.6